Waziup/WaziCloud/apps/field_spec.md

 }
 ```

-- FieldID is the name of the sensor.
+- FieldID is the name of the field.
 - latitude and longitude are coordinates on earth in decimal notation (e.g. "40.418889").
 - the polygon coordinates is a list of pair (latitude, longitude), representing the shape of the field.
 - owner is the field owner.
 By convention it is the user name in Keycloak.